-Crime is high, particularly on public transport and in crowded areas.
+Crime rates are high, particularly on public transportation and in densely populated areas.
 Be cautious when moving around urban areas at night, especially on foot, as foreigners have been targeted in the past.
-There is an active black market for forged and stolen passports, along with credit card fraud and similar scams.
-Travelers are advised to take safety precautions, keep a low profile, and choose accommodation carefully.
+There is an active black market for forged and stolen passports, as well as credit card fraud and similar scams.
+Travelers are advised to take safety precautions, maintain a low profile, and select accommodations carefully.